aws/eks-anywhere/docs/content/en/docs/concepts/cluster-topologies.md

 The workload clusters are where you run your applications.
 The management cluster can only be created and managed by the Amazon CLI `eksctl`.

-The management cluster runs on you hardware on-premises and it does not require any connectivity back to AWS to function.
+The management cluster runs on your on-premises hardware and it does not require any connectivity back to AWS to function.
 Customers are responsible for operating the management cluster including (but not limited to) patching, upgrading, scaling, and monitoring the cluster control plane and data plane.

 ## What’s the difference between a management cluster and a standalone cluster?